Chart Color Schemes

 Kurraba Point features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Kurraba Point, as per the latest Census evaluation, 15.0% of dwellings were houses while 85.1% consisted of other types such as semi-detached properties, apartments and 'other' dwellings.
-This contrasts with Sydney metropolitan areas where 55.9% were houses and 44.1% were other dwellings.
-Home ownership in Kurraba Point stood at 30.9%, with mortgaged dwellings at 17.5% and rented ones at 51.6%.
-The median monthly mortgage repayment was $3,000, significantly higher than the Sydney metropolitan average of $2,427.
-The median weekly rent in Kurraba Point was $610 compared to Sydney's $470.
-Nationally, Kurraba Point's mortgage repayments were notably higher at $3,000 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Kurraba Point, as per the latest Census evaluation, 15.0% were houses while 85.1% consisted of other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Sydney metropolitan areas where 55.9% were houses and 44.1% were other dwellings.
+Home ownership in Kurraba Point was higher at 30.9%, with the rest either mortgaged (17.5%) or rented (51.6%).
+The median monthly mortgage repayment in Kurraba Point was $3,000, exceeding Sydney's average of $2,427.
+Weekly rent median stood at $610 compared to Sydney's $470.
+Nationally, Kurraba Point's mortgage repayments were significantly higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing